fizzed/stork/README.md

 #### data/ (variable state information)

 State information is data that programs modify while they run, and that pertains to one specific host.
-State information should generally remain valid after a reboot, should not be logging output, and should not be spooled data.
+State information remains valid after a reboot, should not be logging output, and should not be spooled data.

 Files in this directory should be retained between upgrades.